emmanueleg-dotcom/anciber-cybersec-labs/09-osint-social-engineering/README.md

 ## 🛡️ Defenses and Mitigations

-Multi-Factor Authentication (MFA): Enforcing FIDO2/WebAuthn hardware keys.
+**Multi-Factor Authentication (MFA):** Enforcing FIDO2/WebAuthn hardware keys.
 Traditional SMS or OTP push notifications are still vulnerable to real-time reverse-proxy phishing tools (like Evilginx2), but hardware security keys completely defeat credential harvesters because the domain binding is checked directly by the web browser.

 Email Gateway Protections: Implementing SPF, DKIM, and DMARC records to prevent attackers from spoofing legitimate corporate domains in email headers.

 URL Sandboxing: Deploying endpoint detection agents that analyze and block newly registered domains or domains with poor reputation scores.

-Aviso: All tasks and simulated exercises were executed strictly within a localized sandbox environment for academic exploration, in compliance with the Portuguese Cybercrime Law framework (Lei n.º 109/2009).
+Disclaimer: All tasks and simulated exercises were executed strictly within a localized sandbox environment for academic exploration, in compliance with the Portuguese Cybercrime Law framework (Lei n.º 109/2009).